SeldonIO/seldon-core/docs-gb/kubernetes/resources/serverconfig.md

 # Server Config

 {% hint style="info" %}
-This section is for advanced usage where you want to define new types of inference servers.
+**Note**: This section is for advanced usage where you want to define new types of inference servers.
 {% endhint %}

 Server configurations define how to create an inference server.
 By default one is provided